Karen Louise Laihr Teaching Scholarship

 - Must provide a letter of nomination from a parish leader, such as clergy or youth minister

-- After reviewing the biography, students must submit an essay answering the following two questions in 350 words or less: In what ways can you apply these Christ-like characteristics in describing your daily life today, and how will you put them to use in the vocation of teaching?
+- After reviewing the biography, students must submit an essay answering the following two questions in 350 words or less: Why do you feel called to perform good works for others through your vocation of teaching or nursing?

 - Demonstration without financial prejudice that the scholarship will most enable the student to realize his/her vocation may be considered in close decisions